Equine Training Options

 Instructors are and always have been horsemasters and horse trainers, which means they have the ability to understand and put into practice equine welfare and management to a high standard, and to teach and train horses.
 Riding instructors today are also trained coaches working with their clients and pupils to improve both mental and physical skills.

-- As part of the Stage 2 Complete Horsemanship route you will take the Teach Award
+- As part of the Stage 2 Complete Horsemanship route they must achieve the Teach Award

 - BHS Stage 3 – once again you need the Complete Horsemanship pathway to continue up the ladder.

-After a specified number of hours teaching – which must be signed off by a relevant person – the candidate is awarded the BHSAI.
+- The BHSAI is gained and awarded after a specified number of hours teaching – which must be signed off by a relevant person

 Further Stages and Instructors qualifications follow to gain Stable Managers or Intermediate Instructors certificates.